Learn how to manage your money and understand where it goes.

-Don’t forget to include expenses you may pay for on a quarterly or annual basis, such as home or car insurance, car registration and servicing, and property rates.
+Don’t forget to include expenses you may pay quarterly or yearly, such as home or car insurance, car registration and servicing, and property rates.

 Set up your budget

-Once your budget is set up, it’s important to monitor your spending to ensure you’re staying on track.
-However, keeping on top of what’s going in and out of your accounts can be time consuming, especially if you have multiple accounts across multiple financial institutions.
+Once your budget is set up, it’s important to monitor your spending to make sure you’re on track.

 Making digital payments and automating many of your regular payments via direct debit can be helpful when budgeting, because you’ll create electronic records of your spending that are easy to track.